suhaleNF/retail-sales-sql-analysis/README.md

 6.Which orders have the highest value?
 7.What percentage of customers purchase only once?

-SQL QUERIES USED

---1.TOTAL REVENUE:

-SELECT SUM(quantity * unit_price) AS total_revenue
-FROM retail_sales;

---2.TOP 10 PRODUCTS BY QUANTITY SOLD:

-SELECT description, SUM(quantity) AS total_sold
-FROM retail_sales
-GROUP BY description
-ORDER BY total_sold DESC
-LIMIT 10;

---3.TOP 10 CUSTOMERS BY SPENDING:

-SELECT customer_id, SUM(quantity * unit_price) AS total_spent
-FROM retail_sales
-GROUP BY customer_id
-ORDER BY total_spent DESC
-LIMIT 10;

---4.REVENUE BY COUNTRY:

-SELECT country, SUM(quantity * unit_price) AS total_revenue
-FROM retail_sales
-GROUP BY country
-ORDER BY total_revenue DESC;

---5.MONTHLY SALES TREND:

-SELECT MONTH(invoice_date) AS month,
-SUM(quantity * unit_price) AS monthly_revenue
-FROM retail_sales
-GROUP BY month
-ORDER BY month;

 #Insights

 1.A small number of products contribute significantly to overall sales.